Last updated

 Image: Lauren Hannula

-If the game proves as addictive as its predecessors, it’s sure to be roped into NYT’s Games app (iPhone, Android), which costs $10/month (you can also upgrade to an All-Access subscription, which includes NYT’s digital newspaper, Wirecutter, NYT Cooking, and The Athletic).
-So play it for free-nintey-nine while you still can… and maybe you’ll learn a word or two along the way.
+I predicted that if the game proved as addictive as its predecessors, it would get roped into NYT’s Games app (iPhone, Android)—and I was correct.
+The NYT Games app costs $10/month on its own, or you can upgrade to an All-Access subscription, which includes Games plus NYT’s digital newspaper, Wirecutter, NYT Cooking, and The Athletic).

 How WhistleOut reviews apps